omeka/classic-enduser/docs/Plugins/Contribution.md

 The *Getting Started* tab offers instructions for setting up for the form and submission settings.

 ### Contribution Types
-The Contribution Types section is where you choose what type of items users can share through this form (still image, audio, video, document/story), and where you ask questions about what users are sharing.
+The *Contribution Types* tab is where you choose what type of items users can share through this form (still image, audio, video, document/story, etc), and what information you want to capture about these items.
 The tab has a table with a row for each type.
 Every row shows:

 - the type's *name* (the label you give it);
 - its *type* (corresponding Item Type from your Omeka install);